it-is-zane/splash_damage/game_design_document/splash_damage_game_design_document.md

 - Platform
 Browser First
 - Development Software
-we are running Godot with Github for sc.
+We are running Godot with Github for sc.
 - Genre
 Puzzle-Fantasy
 - Target Audience